A Weaker Notion of Atomicity in Integral Domains: Ascent on PSP-domains and GL-domains

 \section{Ascent on PSP-domains and GL-domains}

-This section is devoted to investigating the ascent of the completely atomic, RIDF, and U-FF properties to polynomial rings.
+This section is devoted to investigating the ascent of the sub-atomic, RIDF, and U-FF properties to polynomial rings.
 As an application of our results, we provide some examples showing that the reverse implications in Diagram~\ref{d1} do not hold in general.

 It is well-known that certain factorization properties, such as atomicity or the IDF-property, may or may not be preserved when passing from a domain $D$ to the polynomial ring $D[X]$.
-Understanding the behavior of the completely atomic (resp., RIDF, U-FF) property under such extensions is therefore a natural problem to consider.
-We begin this section with the following result, which states that the completely atomic property ascends in the class of GL-domains when the domain $D$ contains no atoms.
-Before, we recall that a PSP-domain is a GL-domain, and a GL-domain is an AP-domain.
+Understanding the behavior of the sub-atomic (resp., RIDF, U-FF) property under such extensions is therefore a natural problem to consider.
+We begin this section with the following result, which states that the sub-atomic property ascends in the class of GL-domains when the domain $D$ contains no atoms.
+Before, we recall that a PSP-domain is a GL-domain, and a GL-domain is an AP-domain \cite[Proposition 3.2]{AZ07}.
 Then, by \cite[Lemma 2.2]{CZ}, an AP-domain (resp., a PSP-domain, a GL-domain) is a U-UFD.
-In particular, a GL-domain is a completely atomic (resp, a RIDF-domain, a U-FFD).
+In particular, a GL-domain is a sub-atomic (resp, a RIDF-domain, a U-FFD).

 \begin{Pro} Let $D$ be an antimatter domain.
 The following conditions are equivalent. \begin{enumerate} \item $D$ is a GL-domain.